Emmanuel-Croydon/ProPresenter-Library-Wrapper-PS/README.md

 - PPRepolocation = the URL path to the library repository on github (i.e. everything after www.github.com if you navigate to your library repo)
 - PPLabelLocation = the location of your labels file on the disk
 - PPPlaylistLocation = the location of your playlist file on disk
-- PPLiveDevice = whether or not this device is expected to be used for live playback
+- PPLiveDevice = whether or not this device is expected to be used for live playback (i.e. whether pulling is optional)
+- PPReadOnlyDevice = whether or not this device can be used to upload changes back to the library repository
 - PPLibraryAuthToken = a github auth token generated from your account so that the app can open pull requests to your library repository.
 Details of how to generate this can be found here: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

 You can either do all this install manually or you can run the provided install script.
-This will automatically set these properties from the properties file on your disk (with the exception of the auth token), clone your library repository to the given location and then generate an auth token from your github credentials.
-Unfortunately the latter part of this is on the path to deprecation (as it uses basic auth) so will not work forever.
+This will automatically set these properties from the properties file on your disk (with the exception of the auth token), clone your library repository to the given location and then help you to generate an auth token from your github credentials.

 ## HOW THE APP WORKS: